deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 ![](charts/charts_10_1.png "🔼 Figure 7: Ablation study on the local window W and shifted offset S where L is the training length.")

-> 🔼 The chart displays the ablation study results on the local window size (W) and shifted offset size (S) parameters of STRING across four different LLMs with varying training lengths, showing how these parameters impact model performance on the Needle-in-a-Haystack task.
+> 🔼 The chart displays the ablation study of the local window size and shifted offset size on the Needle-in-a-Haystack task, showing how these hyperparameters impact model performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Ablation study on the local window W and shifted offset S where L is the training length.